Garden experts reveal how to get rid of moss in lawns — with methods to treat it naturally and chemically

 There are several methods that can be used for removing moss from lawns, some involve the use of chemicals, others use specialist tools and there are also ways that rely on a wholly natural approach.

-When it comes to chemical-free methods, you will be looking at the use of tools or natural moss-removers — or both.
+When it comes to chemical-free methods, you will be looking at the use of tools or natural moss removers – or both.

 'Moss can be removed by raking or using a powered scarifier, or by applying a non-chemical, bacteria-based moss remover,' say the RHS.

 A lawn scarifier is a machine designed to remove 'thatch' from your lawn.
 This is a thin layer of old grass stems, dead moss and things like leaves.
-This layer can become compacted onto your lawn and prevents water and nutrients penetrating the soil beneath — they are available as manual models as well as electric and basically replace the need for raking.
+This layer can become compacted onto your lawn and prevents water and nutrients from penetrating the soil beneath – they are available as manual models as well as electric and basically replace the need for raking.

 'Remove loose moss in autumn by scarification or vigorous raking,' say the RHS.
 'The aim is to remove all the loose debris, but not uproot the grass.
 On a small lawn or if the moss is only in a limited area, this can be done with a spring-tined rake.
 For a larger area, you could hire a mechanical scarifier.'